 Santoso, Lie Philip.
 2024.
 "From Collaboration to Convergence: Nativist Attitudes Among Non-Radical Right Supporters".
 Forthcoming at European Journal of Political Research. [url]

 Santoso, Lie Philip.
 2024.
 "Who Cooperates with Whom?
 The Role of Day-to-Day Partisan Cooperation on Affective Polarization".
-Forthcoming at Party Politics. [url]
+Party Politics 31(4), 623-633. [url]

 Santoso, Lie Philip, Randolph T. Stevenson, and Simon Weschle.
 2024.
 "What drives perceptions of partisan cooperation?".
 Political Science Research and Methods 12(4): 888–896. [url]